timdowd/yum-rest/README.md

 ### Topics:

 - ID, Id, or _id
-  - use {thing}ID in protobuf vs just id
+  - use {thing}Id in protobuf vs just id
+  - thingId

 - Key for update
   - in header or body
   - can it be changed (if not uuid)
-  - RFC 72314.3.4 PUT
+  - RFC 72314.3.4 PUT:
     - PUT should have same URI as GET

 - Quiet failure for delete?